Anomaly Detection With ML And AI : An Introduction

 What is Anomaly Detection?

 Anomaly detection is locating unusual occurrences, objects, or suspicious observations because they diverge dramatically from expected patterns.
-Any method that identifies a dataset’s outliers—those items that don’t belong—is an anomaly detection algorithms process.
+Anomaly detection algorithms process any method that identifies the dataset’s outliers, those items that don’t belong.
 These anomalies may indicate spontaneous network activity, a malfunctioning sensor, or the need for data cleaning before analysis.
-Data anomalies can also refer as outliers, noise, novelty, and exceptions.
+Data anomalies can also be called outliers, noise, novelty, and exceptions.

 Anomaly detection is frequently used in enterprise IT for: